Konkan: Ethnology

 The main ethnolinguistic group of the Konkan region is the Konkani people.
-Specific caste and communities found in the region are the Aagri, Koli, Bhandari, Kunbi, Maratha, Gabit, Mangela, Karadi, Phudagi, Vaiti, Kharvi, Teli, Kumbhar, Nhavi, Dhobi, Kasar, Sutar, Lohar, Chambhar, Mahar, Dhangar, Gaud Saraswat Brahmin (also includes Rajapur Saraswats and Chitrapur Saraswats), Kudaldeshkar, Pathare Prabhu, Gomantak Maratha, Chitpavan Brahmins, Karhade Brahmins, Daivadnya, Kayastha Prabhu, Panchkalshi, Vani, Komarpant, Vadval Gavli, Ghorpi, Nath Jogi, Gurav, Pagi, Kalan, Ghadi, Padti, Vanjari, Namdev Shimpi and others.
-Billava, Bunt, Nadavara, Mogaveera and Linghayat communities found in the parts of Karnataka which are near to Konkan.
+Specific castes and communities found in the region are the Agri, Koli, Bhandari, Kunbi, Maratha, Gabit, Mangela, Karadi, Phudagi, Vaiti, Kharvi, Teli, Kumhar, Nhavi, Dhobi, Kasar, Sutradhar, Lohar, Chambhar, Mahar, Dhangar, Gaud Saraswat Brahmin (also includes Rajapur Saraswats and Chitrapur Saraswats), Kudaldeshkar, Pathare Prabhu, Gomantak Maratha, Chitpavan Brahmin, Chandraseniya Kayastha Prabhu, Karhade Brahmin, Daivadnya (Sonar), Panchkalshi, Vani, Komarpant, Vadval Gavli, Ghorpi, Nath Jogi, Gurav, Pagi, Kalan, Ghadi, Padti, Vanjari, Namdev Shimpi and others.
+Billava, Bunt, Nador (caste), Mogaveera and Lingayats communities found in the parts of Karnataka which are near to Konkan.

 Tribal communities include the Katkari, Thakar, Konkana, Warli and Mahadev Koli, mainly found in the northern and central parts of Konkan.
 The Dubla and Dhodia tribes live in southern Gujarat, Dadra and Nagar Haveli and Palghar district of Maharashtra.
 Palghar district has the largest percentage of tribal population in Konkan.
 A small nomadic tribe called the Vanarmare is found in southern parts of Konkan, which was originally associated with the hunting of monkeys.
 The Gauda and Velip tribes are found in Goa.

 The Jewish community called Bene Israel is mainly found in Raigad district.
 The Christians included Bombay East Indians in North Konkan and Mumbai, Goan Catholics in Goa, Karwari Catholics in Uttara Kannada as well as Mangalorean Catholics in Udupi and Dakshina Kannada.

 Major Muslim communities like Konkani Muslims and Nawayaths are scattered throughout the whole region.
-They are reportedly descendants of people who came from Hadhramaut (in Yemen or South Arabia), and other parts of Arabia and the Middle East.
-The Siddis have their roots in Africa.
+They are reportedly descendants of people who came from Hadhramaut (in Yemen or South Arabia), some who fled from Kufa in the Euphrates' valley circa 700 CE, North India (Haryana or Punjab), as well as various regions of Arabia and the broader Middle East.
+The Siddi have their roots in Africa.